-The Mathematics Department offers a summer program for all entering graduate students: summer “boot camp” courses are taught August 7 through September 8, followed by one day of preparation and study, Saturday, September 10, leading to the Basic Exam which will be given on Monday, September 11, 2017.
+The Mathematics Department offers a summer program for all entering graduate students: summer “boot camp” courses are taught August 6 through September 7, leading to the Basic Exam which will be given on Monday, September 10, 2018.

 The boot camp covers the material for the Basic Exam.
 It consists of two main courses, linear algebra and analysis, which are carefully coordinated.
 Topics in Applied Math relevant to the Basic syllabus may also be presented.
-The lectures are Monday-Thursday 10:00-12:00 in Franz 2258A and 2:00-4:00 in Boelter 3400, with analysis in the morning and linear algebra in the afternoon.
+The lectures are Monday-Thursday 10:00-12:00 and 2:00-4:00 in 3974 MS with Linear Algebra in the morning and Analysis in the afternoon.
 Discussion sessions with the teaching assistant are on Fridays and include problem solving and practice exams.

 All students who attend the program must take the Basic Exam.

-Analysis I and Analysis II, by T. Tao
+Analysis I and Analysis II, 3rd edition by T. Tao

 Books are available at the UCLA Bookstore.